JieningLiSS/Dockerizing-a-Spring-Boot-API/README.md

 1. Create Dockerfile in your working directory.

-2. Run command: docker -f DockerFile -t dockerdemo .
+2. Run command: docker build -f DockerFile -t dockerdemo .

 3. Run command: docker images to see if the dockerdemo image exists.